-Stop Attacking Welfare Recipients!
-This may lead to a increase in crime, affecting many!
+Stop Attacking Welfare!
+This may lead to a DECREASE IN AUSTRALIANS SAFETY, affecting many!

 Attention: Senator Derryn Hinch, Senator Rex Patrick, Senator Stirling Griff, Mr Andrew Wilkie MP, Ms Cathy Mc Gowan, Hon Bob Katter, and Ms Rebekha Sharkie MP, and everyone reading this petition.